 The fast subsystem, or layer problem, is a parametrised system of ODEs, and is hence not even structurally similar to the slow subsystem, or reduced problem, Equation~\eqref{eq:slowsub}.
-Several important transitions between slow and fast dynamics occur at points where normal hyperbolicity is lost, which can also be interpreted as bifurcation points of the fast subsystem, Equation~\eqref{eq:fastsub}.
-The most important geometric technique for the analysis of such singularities is geometric desingularisation via blow-up~\cite{DumortierRoussarie,KruSzm3}; see also~\cite{JardonKuehn} for a recent review.
+Important transitions between slow and fast dynamics occur at points where normal hyperbolicity is lost, which can also be interpreted as bifurcation points of the fast subsystem, Equation~\eqref{eq:fastsub}.
+The most important geometric technique for the analysis of such singularities is geometric desingularisation via ``blow-up"~\cite{DumortierRoussarie,KruSzm3}; see also~\cite{JardonKuehn} for a recent review.
 A geometric blow-up of a point -- or a more general submanifold -- amounts to defining a vector field on a higher-dimensional manifold, such as a sphere, with the aim of regaining some hyperbolicity.
 That approach has been highly successful across a variety of classes of low-dimensional systems of ODEs, such as for the desingularisation of classical fold bifurcations~\cite{DumortierRoussarie,KruSzm3,DeMaesschalckDumortierRoussarie}, more degenerate folded singularities~\cite{KrupaWechselberger,Wechselberger2}, Hopf bifurcations~\cite{HayesKaperSzmolyanWechselberger}, and transcritical or pitchfork bifurcations~\cite{KruSzm4,KuehnSzmolyan}.

 However, for infinite-dimensional multiple-scale dynamical systems, there are significant conceptual and technical challenges to the generalisation of GSPT.
-Naively, one might anticipate that, by generalizing~\eqref{eq:fsstandard} to the partial differential equation (PDE)
+Naively, one might anticipate that an extension of~\eqref{eq:fsstandard} to the partial differential equation (PDE)

-with suitable boundary conditions, where $u=u(t,x)\in\R^m$, $v=v(t,x)\in\R^n$, and $x\in \Omega$, with $\Omega$ being a bounded interval, one may obtain a sufficiently basic reaction-diffusion equation to which techniques from standard GSPT can be adapted.
+with suitable boundary conditions, where $u=u(t,x)\in\R^m$, $v=v(t,x)\in\R^n$, and $x\in \Omega$, with $\Omega$ being a bounded interval, may yield a sufficiently basic reaction-diffusion system to which techniques from standard GSPT can be adapted.
 Naturally, on unbounded domains, an approach via spatial dynamics~\cite{Kirchgaessner,Sandstede1} will allow one to apply finite-dimensional techniques directly.
 However, no ODE-based geometric approach is available for the study of bounded and $\varepsilon$-independent domains.